Table of Content

 In economics, entrepreneurship connected with land, labour, natural resources and capital can generate a profit.
 The entrepreneurial vision is defined by discovery and risk-taking and is an indispensable part of a nation’s capacity to succeed in an ever-changing and more competitive global marketplace.

-Meaning of Entrepreneur:
+Meaning of Entrepreneur

-The entrepreneur is defined as someone who has the ability and desire to establish, administer, and succeed in a startup venture along with risk entitled to it, to make profits.
+The entrepreneur is defined as someone who has the ability and desire to establish, administer and succeed in a startup venture along with risk entitled to it, to make profits.
 The best example of entrepreneurship is the starting of a new business venture.
-The entrepreneurs are often known as a source of new ideas or innovator, and bring new ideas in the market by replacing old with a new invention.
+The entrepreneurs are often known as a source of new ideas or innovators, and bring new ideas in the market by replacing old with a new invention.

 Characteristics of Entrepreneurship:

-- Open Minded- In a business, every circumstance can be an opportunity and used for the benefit of a company.
+- Open-Minded- In a business, every circumstance can be an opportunity and used for the benefit of a company.
 For example, Paytm recognised the gravity of demonetization and acknowledged the need for online transactions would be more, so it utilised the situation and expanded massively during this time.

 - Flexible- An entrepreneur should be flexible and open to change according to the situation.
-To be on the top, a businessperson should be equipped to embrace change in a product and service as and when needed.
+To be on the top, a businessperson should be equipped to embrace change in a product and service, as and when needed.